vitiral/spor_alloc/README.md

   up to `1MiB - 4KiB`).
 - `BlockBumpArena` allocator: an arena allocator that efficiently "bump allocates" memory of any size less than a block (aligned or unaligned).
-It gets it's blocks of memory from a BlockAllocator.
+It gets its blocks of memory from a BlockAllocator.
 Dropping the arena will drop all the blocks it owns, but otherwise it has no mechanism to free memory so use for applications that don't alloc/free dynamically (but might free an entire arena).

-The BlockAllocator is suitable for building many other low-level allocators on top of (i.e. buddy, slab, etc).
+The BlockAllocator is suitable for building many other low-level allocators on top of (i.e. bump, buddy, slab, etc).
 Because memory is allocated and freed in 4KiB blocks, there can be no fragmentation if used correctly.

 The BlockBumpArena is built on the BlockAllocator and is suitable (among other usecases) for storing a "code heap" and "code metadata" (i.e.  a dictionary